mosamosa774/Elixir_Study_Result_Programs/README.md

-This repository is to upload the program files which are written by the Elixir Language, and are used for studying its language specification.
+This repository is to upload the program files which are written by the Elixir Language, are used for studying its language specification.